Covid-19 Match day Operations plan

 · Standing in the Pilot Bar balcony will not be permitted as this is a clear congestion point – therefore 0

-This would allow a maximum capacity of 755 (approx.) for all games.
+This would allow a maximum capacity of 400 (approx.) for all games as per current guidelines.

 3. Movement around the ground

-It is again not possible to dictate how supporters move around the ground, however – measures need to be in place to reduce ‘bunching’ and avoid high areas of footfall.
+It is again not possible to dictate how supporters move around the ground, however – measures are in place to reduce ‘bunching’ and avoid high areas of footfall.
 Queue management is key and as such the following is recommended.

-· Extra toilets (2) are placed at the Cole Warren End of the ground by the grounds mans shed and by the Elphinstone road end.
+· Should capacity be increased above the current 400, then extra toilets (2) will be placed at the Cole Warren End of the ground by the grounds mans shed and by the Elphinstone road end.
 This will reduce queues at the front of the ground at half time

-· Portable crowd barriers will be used to form a queue for the club shop and food bar, starting at the boardroom entrance
+· Portable crowd barriers will be used to form a queue for the club shop and food bar, starting from the boardroom entrance direction

 · The club shop will now be located in a contained unit with serving hatch adjacent to the food bar..
 Crowd barriers will be placed to ensure any queues are separate

-· The Pilot bar will restrict the number of people inside at once to 40 and only permit people in when another has left.
-(With the bar balcony closed, there is room for a queue that starts at the Ramp entrance and departs by the Steve Smith stand steps, so that a ‘one way’ system is adopted.
+· The Pilot bar will restrict the number of people inside at once to 30 at tables of six persons maximum.
+Patrons will have table service and do not need to wear a mask whilst at their table.
+However, masks must be worn by all patrons whilst in the lower bar and not at their table.
+(With the bar balcony closed, there is room for a queue that starts at the Ramp entrance and departs by the Steve Smith stand steps, so that a ‘one way’ system is adopted for the purpose of allowing spectators to buy drinks and take them outside..

 · Once in the Pilot Bar, there is a one way walkthrough to order drinks